nais/doc/docs/auth/explanations/README.md

 ## Login proxy

-NAIS provides a login proxy that simplifies the process of authenticating humans in your application.
+NAIS offers an opt-in _login proxy_ (also known as _Wonderwall_) that simplifies the process of authenticating end-users in your application.
+The proxy exposes [endpoints](../reference/README.md#endpoints) under your application's [ingress](../../workloads/reference/ingress.md) to help you authenticate [employees](../entra-id/how-to/login.md) or [citizens](../idporten/how-to/login.md).

 !!! warning "Availability"